DZBR

 DZBR (531 AM) Bible Radio is a radio station in the Philippines owned by the Allied Broadcasting Center and operated by the Cathedral of Praise.
-Its studios are located at #350 Taft Ave., Manila, and its transmitter is located at the Angel One Tower, Tanauan, Batangas.
+Its studios are located at #350 Taft Avenue, Ermita, Manila, and its transmitter is located at the Angel One Tower, Tanauan, Batangas.
 DZBR operates daily from 5:00 AM to 12:00 MN on terrestrial radio, and 24/7 through mobile applications and website.

 History

 1981-2002: Radyo Balisong

 DZBR was once known as Radyo Balisong of the Kumintang Broadcasting System and served as a full service station of Batangas from its launch in 1981.
-Veteran local radio personalities such as Danny Debolgado also known as Agila ng Batangas, Beting Mauhay, Erwin Aguilon and Dennis Datu were mainstays of the station, as well as neophytes Grace Beredo, Renz Belda and Larry Karangalan who had later successes in the field.
+Veteran local radio personalities such as Danny Debolgado also known as Agila ng Batangas, Betting Mauhay, Erwin Aguilon and Dennis Datu were mainstays of the station, as well as neophytes Grace Beredo, Renz Belda and Larry Karangalan who had later successes in the field.
 Datu is currently with ABS-CBN, Aguilon left media industry after his stints in DWIZ and Radyo Inquirer and now working with the Commission on Elections, while Belda is with DZRH and DWAL-FM while Karangalan currently works with Radyo Natin Padre Garcia.
 It won in the 11th Golden Dove Awards as Best Provincial AM Radio Station, and its program Usapang Pangkababaihan as Best Provincial Radio Special.
 Radyo Balisong closed shop in 2002 as a part of cost-cutting measures and competition from FM stations.